mogulbaig/java/oop.md

+Data abstraction is the ability to view only the required characteristics of the object.
+Encapsulation is the ability to hide behavior under single unit typically a class.
+It is a protective shield that prevents the data from being accessed by the code outside this shield.
+Encapsulation is implemented using access modifiers, and abstraction is implemented using abstract and interface classes.

 ## Class

 Class is a blueprint of certain type containing state and behavior.
 Objects of a class is called instances.
 Every class has an empty constructor by default.
 An empty constructor only initializes the fields with default values.